 Porphyra is representative of a diverse and important group, the red algae (Rhodophyta), one of three algal groups that have members that include multicellular, macroscopic forms (the other two are the brown algae (Phaeophyta) and the green algae (Chlorophyta)).
-Like the green algae, but not to the same extent, the red algae phylum also has members that are unicellular or filamentous.
+Like the green algae, but not to the same extent, the red algae group also has members that are unicellular or filamentous.
+Some red algae deposit calcium carbonate in their cell walls and therefore produce a rigid structure that may be a crust on rocks or may form erect branching structures (see link below).
+Other red algae are significant because the cell walls contains polysaccharides that can be extracted from their cell walls and used to make gels (agar).

 Taxonomy and Phylogeny